 (may the gods help us) GMO soybeans.
 The photo specimens are:

 - Mikailian Meat Products, Valencia, California: 2-1/2 inch

-nonfat dry milk, salt, dextrose, sodium phosphate, spices, garlic
+beef, nonfat dry milk, salt, dextrose, sodium phosphate, spices,

 - Red Square, Somerset, New Jersey: 4-3/4 inch diameter, also

-labeled "Doctorskaya" (in Cyrilic).
+labeled "Doctorskaya" (in Cyrillic).
 This product fries up quite light

 erythorbate, white pepper, sodium phosphate, sodium nitrate, paprika.

-supermarket brand, pre-sliced for sandwiches.
-When fried this product
+leading supermarket brand, pre-sliced for sandwiches.
+When fried this

-chicken, pork, water, corn syrup, salt, sodium lactate, flavor, sodium
+chicken, pork, water, corn syrup, salt, sodium lactate, flavor

 Cooking: Bologna is commonly sliced fairly thin and used in